OpenGov/python_data_wrap/README.md

 # PyDataWrap
-Python Wrappers on Databases and Datatypes/Data Structures
+Python Wrappers on Data Structures and abstractions over persistent data stores.

 ## Description
 This module is a home for Python wrappers of data, databases and